OrkhanElchuev/Spookland/README.md

 Top Down 2D shooter game created on unity.
 This is a 2D shooter game with waves system, you need to finish all the waves and fight the final boss in order to win the game.
 Try and see now!

 ## Screenshots
 ![](Images/MainMenu.png)

 ![](Images/GamePlay.png)

 ## To Play the Game
 If you want to play the game on your browser, please visit [Spookland](https://orkhan.itch.io/spookland) It is a desktop game and controllers are not adjsted for mobile gaming, so make sure to open on a PC or Laptop.
-## Tools used while developing this project
-- Unity.
-- Visual Studio Code.
-Coding in C# Programming Language.
-- GitBash.
-- Inno Setup Compiler (For creating installer files)
-- Photoshop (For drawing some of the assets)

 ## How to install?
 ### For Windows User
 - Open Folder Named "Game" in Spookland repository.